Victim of Financial Fraud? Call Now

 In 2005, the National Association of Securities Dealers (NASD) issued guidance on the sales practice obligations for NASD members when selling structured products.

-• First, the NASD emphasized the need for brokers to present a “fair and balanced picture” regarding both the risks and benefits of a structured product.
+• First, the NASD emphasized the need for brokers to provide a “fair and balanced picture” of the risks and benefits of a structured product.

-• Second, the NASD directed member firms to consider whether purchases of some or all structured products should be limited to investors with accounts approved for options trading.
+• Second, the NASD directed member firms to consider whether to limit purchases of structured products to investors whose accounts have been approved for options trading.

 • Third, the NASD reminded members of their obligation to perform a reasonable basis suitability analysis and a customer-specific suitability analysis.

-• Fourth, the NASD mandated that members establish written supervisory procedures reasonably designed to ensure structured product sales comply with applicable securities laws and regulations.
+• Fourth, the NASD mandated that members establish written supervisory procedures reasonably designed to ensure compliance with applicable securities laws and regulations regarding the sale of structured products.

-• Finally, the NASD required member firms to train registered personnel about the characteristics, risks, and rewards associated with each structured product before allowing the registered person to sell the products to investors.
+• Finally, the NASD required member firms to train registered personnel about the characteristics, risks, and rewards associated with each structured product before allowing them to sell the products to investors.

-A reasonable-basis suitability analysis requires the broker to have a reasonable basis to believe, based on reasonable diligence, that the investment or investment strategy recommended is suitable for some investors.
-Reasonable diligence should provide the advisor with an understanding of the risks and rewards associated with the investment product.
+A reasonable-basis suitability analysis requires the broker to have a reasonable basis to believe, based on due diligence they conducted, that the investment or investment strategy recommended is suitable for at least some investors.
+The advisor’s research should provide them with an understanding of the benefits and risks associated with the investment product.

 A customer-specific suitability analysis requires the broker to have a reasonable basis to believe the recommendation is suitable for a specific customer’s investment profile.
 Whether an investment is suitable for a customer’s investment profile depends on several factors, including their: